ishratarshad/ishratarshad/README.md

 AI/ML Fellow @ Cornell Tech | 🎓 CS + Economics @ Hunter College (CUNY) | 📍 New York, NY

-I'm passionate about building intelligent systems that enhance healthcare, education, and everyday access to information.
-I combine AI and full-stack development to create tools that improve efficiency and support people in their daily lives.

-_**Currently, I’m:**_
-- 🤖 Building AI agents @ NeuralSeek using multi-agent workflows, LLMs, and no-code architecture to support business compliance and support tools
-- 💻 Developing production-ready financial tools @ Unadat using PHP, JavaScript, and Google Cloud as part of a social productivity platform — while also supporting sprint planning, QA coordination, and delivery workflows as an Associate Project Manager
-- 📱 Designing mobile health features @ The Difference using Flutter, MySQL, and Laravel with real users and stakeholder feedback
-- 🧠 Researching fairness, explainability, and scalability in ML @ Cornell Tech’s Break Through Tech AI Studio
-- 👩‍🏫 Supporting students as a TA for Data Structures & Software Analysis at Hunter College
-- 🧩 Leading collaborative tech projects, mentoring student developers, and overseeing GitHub workflows as **Project Tech Lead** for the Hunter CS Club

 _**🛠️ Tech Stack**_

 **Programming & Machine Learning:**